Phosphatidylserine

 Phosphatidylserine is taken to try to prevent memory loss and mental decline that may occur as you get older.

-Several studies suggest that it may boost your brainpower.
+Several studies suggest that it may boost your brain power.
 People who took the supplement scored higher on short-term memory, mood, and concentration tests.
 For example, they could better recall names and objects.
-But much more research is needed to confirm these results.
+Much more research is needed to confirm these results.

 Scientists have used phosphatidylserine in studies to treat symptoms of Alzheimer's disease.
-But there is not enough evidence that phosphatidylserine is of any help in treating this condition.
+Again, there is not enough evidence that phosphatidylserine is of any help in treating this condition.

 - Multiple sclerosis